MSc in Applied Digital Health

 About the course

-The MSc in Applied Digital Health is a one-year, full-time course, designed to teach the interdisciplinary knowledge and skills needed to drive innovation in the fast-growing area of digital health.
+The MSc in Applied Digital Health is a one-year, full-time course, designed to teach the interdisciplinary knowledge and skills needed in the fast-growing area of digital health.

 The MSc is led by the Nuffield Department of Primary Care Health Sciences (NDPCHS).
 The course combines front line clinical experience with theoretical and methodological expertise, capitalising on the breadth of internationally leading digital health research in the department.
 In addition, recognising the interdisciplinary nature of digital health, the MSc draws on the expertise of faculty from across the University, spanning medicine, social science, engineering, computing and data science.

-Aimed at early-career professionals, entrants to the Applied Digital Health MSc will come from a wide range of backgrounds, including (but not limited to) clinical medicine, medical sociology, psychology, statistics, computer science and engineering.
-No pre-existing knowledge is assumed, although applicants must have an interest in both the social and technical aspects of digital health.
-The breadth of content means that this MSc is not suitable for applicants who wish to focus their studies on only one component of the digital health field.
+Aimed at early-career professionals, entrants to the MSc in Applied Digital Health come from a wide range of backgrounds, including (but not limited to) clinical medicine, medical sociology, psychology, statistics, computer science and engineering.
+No pre-existing knowledge is assumed, although you must have an interest in both the social and technical aspects of digital health.
+The breadth of content means that this MSc is not suitable for those who wish to focus their studies on only one component of the digital health field.

 Course outline

-Each module focuses on different ways in which digital health can be used to address the challenges facing twenty-first century healthcare.
-These solutions include clinical informatics for better surveillance of care quality and public health; harnessing electronic health data to support diagnosis and prognosis; improving outcomes via remote patient monitoring and digital diagnostics; using digital tools to facilitate physical and cognitive behaviour change; implementing more efficient and effective models of primary care; reducing the cost of care.
+The modules spotlight different ways in which digital health can be used to address the challenges facing twenty-first century healthcare.
+These solutions include harnessing multimodal health data to support diagnosis and prognosis; improving outcomes via remote patient monitoring and digital diagnostics; using digital tools to facilitate physical and cognitive behaviour change; facilitating more efficient and effective models of care delivery; reducing the cost of care.

 Module titles are as follows: